Bridlington: Sport

-The town has a semi-professional Bridlington Town A.F.C., founded in 1918, refounded in 1994, and now playing in the Northern Counties East League Premier Division (NCEL).
+The town has a semi-professional football club, Bridlington Town A.F.C., founded in 1918, refounded in 1994, and now playing in the Northern Counties East League Premier Division (NCEL).
 Its home ground is a stadium in Queensgate.
 The team's honours include the FA Vase in 1993, three NCEL Premier Division titles and 15 East Riding Senior Cup's.
 The town also has a junior football club, Bridlington Rangers, with teams playing in various age groups of the Hull Boys Sunday Football League.
 Bridlington Sports Club plays in the Humber Premier League.
 Bridlington Rovers F.C. formed in 1903, is the oldest club in the town & run a number of teams.

 A now defunct club, Bridlington Trinity, enjoyed league success in the Yorkshire League and Midland League respectively.

 Bridlington Cricket Club play in the York and District Senior League Division 1, and also run three Saturday league teams and junior teams.

 Bridlington Rugby Union Football Club are neighbours of Bridlington Town AFC, at Dukes Park, fielding two senior men's teams, a women's team and numerous junior sections.
 The men's 1st XV played in Yorkshire 1 for the 2019 season, after spending three years in North East 1.
 They reached the final of the RFU Intermediate Cup at Twickenham on 4 May 2013, losing 22–30 to Brighton Blues.

 Bridlington Hockey Club has existed for over a century.
 It currently plays home matches at Bridlington Astro Centre in Bessingby Road, and also field two ladies' sides and a junior development section for girls and boys.
 An annual hockey festival is held, with both men's and women's tournaments.
 A new format added to the festival for 2014 gave chances for men and women to play together.

-Other sports played around Bridlington include tennis, pétanque, fencing and archery.
+Other sports played around Bridlington include tennis, pétanque, sand racing fencing and archery.

 Bridlington hosted the first Tour de Yorkshire in 2015, the start of the first stage in 2017 and the start of the third stage in 2019.

-Bridlington Spa is host to the popular, British Open darts championships.
+Bridlington Spa is host to the popular British Open darts championships.